mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 It is of value to examine specialisation can be seen through the lens of double stimulation.
 The choice to specialise, marks a form of transformative agency.
 Participants craft for themselves a specialist status which becomes shared and celebrated by the group.

+### Discussion on designing for emerging Ideoculture

+The end goal is a creative, emerging, inclusive ideoculture, addressing varied forms of agency addresses what that means for individuals, but is that missing the point, is the overall environment what should be designed for?

+2

 ## Part Three : Synthesis in relation to Issues of inclusive pedagogy UDL, UMC, MOE, PBL.